AyorindeTayo/Fertility_data_analysis/README.md

   AND BirthWeight < 1000              -- Example threshold for bad data, adjust as necessary GROUP BY Gender;
 ```
-The following table displays the average birth weight for males and females born during the period from 1997 to 2000.
+The following table displays the average birth weight for males and females born from 1997 to 2000.
 The dataset includes records with valid birth weights, excluding any bad data.

 | Gender | Average Birth Weight (kg) |
 |--------|---------------------------|